yeoneung/optimal_control_with_state_constraint/README.md

-# Optimal control with state constraintd
+# Optimal control with state constraint

 This documents provide Python code for the experiments conducted in the paper.